golang/website/go.dev/content/solutions/devops/index.md

 automation and deployment at massive scale](https://www.docker.com/solutions/cicd),” supporting their CI/CD efforts.
     {{% /mediaList %}}
     {{% mediaListBox img-src="/images/logos/drone.svg" img-alt="Drone Logo" img-link="https://github.com/drone" title="" align=top %}}
-Drone is a [Continuous Delivery system built on container technology](https://github.com/drone) that uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.
+Drone is a [Continuous Delivery system built on container technology](https://github.com/drone), written in Go, that uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.
     {{% /mediaList %}}
     {{% mediaListBox img-src="/images/logos/etcd.svg" img-alt="etcd Logo" img-link="https://github.com/etcd-io/etcd" title="" align=top %}}
 etcd is a [strongly consistent, distributed key-value store](https://github.com/etcd-io/etcd) that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines, and its written in Go.